Islandora-Collaboration-Group/islandora_matomo/README.md

 ## Reports

 Several Matomo report widgets (Real-time map, Visitor map, Islandora object pages, Islandora collection usage, Searches, and Searches returning no results) are available at admin/reports/islandora_matomo_reports to users who have been assigned the "View Islandora Matomo reports" permission.

 In order to enable these reports, you must enter your Matomo API key in the admin module's settings form.
 Data for these reports is from the current day but you also have the option to select a custom range using the provided form.

- This is a proof-of-concept implementation and feedback is welcome.

 ## Collection-specific site IDs

 This module allows administrators to associate a collection PID with a Matomo site ID, allowing analytics to be broken